Peaceman-Rachford splitting for a class of nonconvex optimization problems: Introduction

 The contributions of this paper are two-fold.
 First, we establish that, for the sequence generated by the PR splitting method applied to minimizing the sum of a strongly convex Lipschitz differentiable function and a proper closed function, if the strongly convex function has a sufficiently large strong convexity modulus and the step-size parameter is chosen below a threshold that is computable, then any cluster point, if exists, gives a stationary point of the optimization problem.
 We also provide sufficient conditions to guarantee boundedness of the sequence generated.
 To our knowledge, this is the first work that studies the convergence of the PR splitting method for nonconvex optimization problems.
 Second, we demonstrate how the method can be suitably applied to minimizing a coercive function $F+G$, where $G$ is a proper closed function, and $F$ is convex Lipschitz differentiable but {\em not} necessarily strongly convex.
 Even in the case when $G$ is also convex, it was previously unknown in the literature how the PR splitting method can be suitably applied to solving it.
 Our study largely broadens the applicability of the PR splitting method.
 We also discuss global iteration complexity of this new PR splitting method under the additional assumption that $G$ is convex, and establish {\em global} linear convergence of the sequence generated if $F+G$ is further assumed to be strongly convex.

 The rest of the paper is organized as follows.
 In Section~\ref{sec2}, we fix the notation and recall some basic definitions which will be used throughout this paper.
 In Section~\ref{sec3}, we establish the convergence of the PR splitting method for nonconvex optimization problems where the objective function can be decomposed as the sum of a strongly convex function and a proper closed function, under suitable assumptions.
 In Section~\ref{sec4}, we demonstrate how the PR splitting method can be applied in the absence of strong convexity.
 In Section~\ref{sec5}, as applications, we illustrate how the PR splitting method can be applied to solving two important classes of nonconvex optimization problems that arise in the area of statistics and machine learning: constrained least squares problem and feasibility problems.
-We also present preliminary numerical results for the latter problem.
+We also demonstrate our approach numerically.
 Our concluding remarks are in Section~\ref{sec6}.
+Finally, in the Appendix, we provide simple and concrete examples illustrating the different behaviors of the classical PR splitting method, the classical DR splitting method and our proposed PR splitting method.